 In addition to the length of credit history, several other factors contribute to your FICO score:

-• Public records and collections: Bankruptcies, judgments, and collection accounts can significantly hurt your credit scores.
-It’s crucial to address and resolve any negative public records or collections to boost your credit score.
+- Public records and collections: Bankruptcies, judgments, and collection accounts can significantly hurt your credit scores.
+You should address and resolve any negative public records or collections to boost your credit score.

 Bottom Line